 Sugar Ray Leonard's professional boxing career spanned more than 20 years — from 1977 to 1997.

-Leonard made his debut against Luis Vega at the age of 20 on February 5, 1977, defeating Vega via 6 round unanimous decision.
+Leonard made his professional boxing debut against Luis Vega at the age of 20 on February 5, 1977, defeating Vega via 6 round unanimous decision.
 He went on to win 26 more consecutive fights after the debut, which included 18 wins via stoppage.

 Leonard had his first world title fight at the age of 23 on November 30, 1979 after 25 professional fights, against Wilfred Benítez for the welterweight WBC and The Ring titles.
 He defeated Benítez via 15th round TKO to become the welterweight champion of the world.

-He was a one-time undisputed welterweight world champion, and has won 10 world titles at 4 weight classes.
+He was a one-time undisputed welterweight world champion, and has won 10 world titles at four weight classes.
 For all the details about Leonard's world title wins and defenses refer to "Sugar Ray Leonard World Titles".

 His last professional fight was a non-title bout against Puerto Rican boxer Héctor Camacho on March 1, 1997.
 Leonard lost the fight via 5th round TKO.
-It's been 25 years, 11 months, and 3 days since this fight.
+It's been 26 years, 3 months, and 8 days since this fight.

 Leonard defeated Durán via 12 round unanimous decision to retain the WBC super-middleweight title.